Mattazzo/rt2_assignment1/README.md

 ```
 ./coppeliaSim.sh
 ```
-From Vrep GUI you can open the scene *scene.ttt* available in 'main' branch of rt2_assignment repository and start the simulator with the play button.
+From Vrep GUI you can open the scene *scene.ttt* available in this branch or in 'main' branch and start the simulator with the play button.
 N.B.
 If you dont't have already *CoppeliaSim_Edu_V4_2_0_Ubuntu20_04* folder, you can download it from this link: http://www.coppeliarobotics.com/downloads.html